nestybox/sysbox-ee/README.md

 774aa1442c9142a1e6c6db49f896439b989de3668926bccd91aa0a679fa3df87  sysbox_0.1.3-0.ubuntu-disco_amd64.deb
 ```

+3) Stop all running Docker containers (as the installer may need to restart Docker).

-3) Install the Sysbox package:
+4) Install the Sysbox package and follow the installer instructions:

 ```console
 $ sudo dpkg -i sysbox_0.1.3-0.ubuntu-disco_amd64.deb